This is a sponsored post by Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 The Zeiss Cirrus HD-OCT and the Zeiss Cirrus Photo are both straightforward to use but produce high quality and reproducible images.
 For these reasons, we chose to use images rendered with a Cirrus 5000 and Cirrus Photo in this article.

 The Zeiss Cirrus is a full capability OCT which can image the cornea, iridocorneal angle, retina and optic nerve.
 Images of the retina can be performed with different types of scans varying in orientation and resolution.

 The 512 x 128 Macular Cube Scan is the workhorse of retinal imaging.
 It allows for a broad scan of the whole macula.
 Numerous post-scan analyses such as Macular Thickness Map, Guided Progression Analysis, and RPE Segmentation Map can be performed to aid in the diagnosis and management of retinal disease.
 The numerous HD and Raster scans provide higher resolution scans which can pick up minute changes in retinal architecture.

 The Zeiss Cirrus Photo combines all these imaging modalities with a high-quality fundus camera.
 The correlated images allow for quick and easy distinction of retinal lesions.
 All the following images except for the Normal Retinal OCT were completed with the Zeiss Cirrus HD-OCT during routine clinic evaluation using the 512 x 128 Macular Cube Scan; the Normal Retinal OCT image was captured with a 5 Line Raster Scan.

-- 10 Congenital Hypertrophy of the Retinal Pigment Epithelium on OCT
+- 10 Congenital Hypertrophy of the Retinal Pigment Epithelium on Optical Coherence Tomography

 - 12 Conclusion